 Establish a Best-Practices Framework for Effective Patch Management

-Patch management is among the most important cybersecurity controls in any organization.
+(October 2020) Effective patch management is among the most important cybersecurity controls in any organization.
 It’s also one of the most time-consuming, challenging, and exasperating tasks IT teams must tackle.

 It is incredibly difficult to keep pace with the number of hardware, software, and operating system vulnerabilities that need patching.
 More than 12,000 common vulnerabilities and exposures (CVEs) were discovered last year — an average of more than 230 per week.
 Very few companies have the manpower to test and apply patches fast enough to prevent cybercriminals from exploiting one of those CVEs.